gyomGit/dbTextEditorGitHub/README.md

 This project contains the JUnit tests that depend on the Eclipse UI.

 ### org.csstudio.xtext.dbtexteditor.ui:
-This contains the components related to the Eclipse UI (the Eclipse editor and features related to the Eclipse tooling).
+This project contains the components related to the Eclipse UI (the Eclipse editor and features related to the Eclipse tooling).
+A directory called "templates" contains a couple of Eclipse default templates according to a Context that are part of the Content assist window list triggered by pressing *Ctrl + Space*.

 ====
 ## How to obtain Db files Editor Plug-in to be installed from dbTextEditorGitHub Github repository: